Dadox01/Minecraft-Tunnel-Logger/README.md

 ## Disclaimer

-This project is intended strictly for educational, network debugging, and administrative monitoring on servers you own or are authorized to manage[cite: 1].
-It does not bypass official Mojang authentication or intercept credentials on servers running standard online authentication[cite: 1].
+This project is intended strictly for educational, network debugging, and administrative monitoring on servers you own or are authorized to manage.
+It does not bypass official Mojang authentication or intercept credentials on servers running standard online authentication.
 Ensure compliance with relevant privacy regulations and platform terms of service before recording network traffic.